junjypark/CLEAN/README.md

 **Is it possible to fit CLEAN separately for two hemispheres and combine results afterwards?**

 Yes, it is necessary to set a brain-wise threshold that controls FWER at the nominal level.
-Please make sure you specify the same seed and the same number of resamples for the CLEAN() function.
+Please make sure you specify the same seed and the same number of resamples for the `Clean()` function.
 Then you may use `combine()` function to get a new threshold.

 ```R
 Clean.fit.lh=Clean(dataLH, NNmatrixLH, nperm=10000, seed=1)